 HLC confirmation is another milestone in the University’s more than 40-year commitment to educational excellence and institutional improvement

 PHOENIX, June 13, 2019 — University of Phoenix continues to meet all Criteria for Accreditation set by its institutional accreditor, the Higher Learning Commission (HLC).
 The determination by the HLC followed the mid-cycle comprehensive evaluation, which included peer review team visits to 10 University locations, culminating in a 1-1/2 day visit to the University’s Phoenix Campus in December 2018.
-The University has been continuously accredited by the HLC and its predecessor for more than 40 years.
+The University has been continuously accredited by the HLC for more than 40 years.

 “The Higher Learning Commission conducted a rigorous evaluation and, ultimately, we were pleased that the University’s efforts were recognized,” said Dr. John Woods, chief academic officer and provost at University of Phoenix.
 “We were excited and confident to demonstrate that our University meets all criteria set by the Commission.
 We pride ourselves in providing the highest-quality education designed with working adult learners in mind.
 This HLC action confirms that we remain on the right track.”

 The University offers undergraduate and graduate degree programs that meet the rigorous standards set by the Commission, the same standards that are applied to all institutions the HLC accredits.
 The HLC is one of six regional accrediting bodies recognized by the U.S. Department of Education, and accredits more than 1,300 institutions, including state universities, nonprofit universities, private universities and community colleges, across 19 states.